jhd3197/Boilerplates/boilerplates/templates/python/python_client_flask/how_it_works.md

 ## 🛠️ The Client

 The `Client` class is built using **Cooperative Multiple Inheritance**.
-This allows you to combine multiple "Mixins" into a single, powerful class without boilerplate.
+This allows you to combine multiple "Mixins" into a single, powerful class without PROJECT_NAME_PLACEHOLDER.

 ### Key Concepts
 1.  **Mixins**: Small classes that do one thing well (e.g., `LoggerMixin` handles logs, `DatabaseMixin` handles DB connections).